elbuenodefali/Battlenet/README.md

 # Battlenet
-Test create account with Python and Selenium
+Testing create new account form with Python and Selenium